Azure/aaz/Commands/self-help/diagnostic/_create.md

 # [Command] _self-help diagnostic create_

 Create a diagnostic for the specific resource using solutionId and requiredInputs* from discovery solutions. <br/>Diagnostics tells you precisely the root cause of the issue and the steps to address it.
-You can get diagnostics once you discover the relevant solution for your Azure issue. <br/><br/> <b>Note: </b> requiredInputs’ from Discovery solutions response must be passed via ‘additionalParameters’ as an input to Diagnostics API.
+You can get diagnostics once you discover the relevant solution for your Azure issue. <br/><br/> <b>Note: </b> requiredInputsï¿½ from Discovery solutions response must be passed via ï¿½additionalParametersï¿½ as an input to Diagnostics API.

 ## Versions